lingui/js-lingui/website/docs/releases/migration-5.md

 The `useLingui` macro simplify working with non-jsx messages in react components.

-Before this macro you have to combine `t` or `msg` macro with an instance returned from `useLingui` hook:
+Before this macro you had to combine `t` or `msg` macro with the i18n instance returned from `useLingui` hook:

 ```jsx
 import { t, msg } from "@lingui/macro";